Frequently asked questions

 The Scottish Government proposal is to utilise the existing network of air quality sensors and diffusion tubes, in tandem with the National Modelling Framework (NMF) model data points, to evaluate the effectiveness of low emission zones.

 Glasgow’s low emission zone phase 1 for buses has been established using a Traffic Regulation Conditions (TRC) placed on bus operators by Scotland’s Traffic Commissioner.
-When the Transport Bill comes into effect, its legislative mechanisms will be used for establishing low emission zones.

 Yes, there are options available for some vehicles (such as buses and hackney taxis) to be retrofitted to enable compliance.